inyong37/Study/_Computer/Software/System.md

     - Android Automotive OS (used for infortainment system of vehicle)

 - z/OS (by IBM, from October 2000, used for Mainframe)
+- OpenVMS (by VSI, from October 1977, used for Servers)
 - TinyOS (by TinyOS Alliance, from 2000)
 - FreeRTOS (by Real Time Engineers Ltd., from 2003)
 - Contiki-NG (from 2006, used for IoT devices)